 Assistive Technology is any item, piece of equipment or product system that is used to increase, maintain or improve the functional capabilities of individuals with disabilities.
 Researchers in this area are studying the factors that affect the outcomes from using Assistive Technology, including how devices are prescribed and how patients are educated on how to use them.

-The Wound Care Research Group is an integral part of and support group for the Chronic Wound and Skin Health Team (CWSHT) at St. Joseph's Parkwood Hospital.
+The Wound Care Research Group is an integral part of and support group for the Chronic Wound and Skin Health Team (CWSHT) at St. Joseph's Parkwood Institute.
 We support evidence-based practice in the prevention and management of chronic wounds for inpatients and outpatients.

 Knowledge Translation & Health Informatics